BYU-CS-Course-Ops/mdx-canvas/Contributing.md

 	for tag in soup.children: # Highest Tags
 ```

 If `parse()` was run on the example quiz above, tag would take the value of the `quiz` tag.
-Other possible high-level tags include `assignment` and `module`.
+Other possible high-level tags include `assignment`, `module`, and `override`.

-A document can have multiple high-level `Tag`s, such as an assignment and an override.
-This is an especially useful combination, since overrides specify exceptions to assignment due dates and visibility, and a content creator might design a page for a specific section of their class.
+A document could contain multiple tags, such as an assignment and an override.
+This is an especially useful combination, since overrides specify exceptions to assignment due dates and visibility, and a content creator might design an assignment for a specific section of their class.

-After getting the tag, the document parser identifies the appropriate element parser to use, then calls the parser's `parse` function on the tag.
+After getting the tag, the document parser identifies the appropriate element parser to use, then calls the parser's `parse` function on the `Tag`.

 ```python
 	parser = self.element_processors.get(tag.name, None)